At Gorseybrigg Primary and Nursery School English is at the heart of all of our teaching.

 Books and other texts are promoted in all areas of learning across a wide range of activities including storytelling, drama and role play, story tents and stories to stimulate dance.

 In EYFS, the teaching and practice of reading is teacher-led, through whole class sessions, individual and guided reading.
+All children take place in daily phonics sessions.
 Children are encouraged to take books home to share and enjoy.

 Key Stage One

-In Key Stage One, we continue to teach reading through a systematic synthetic phonics approach, using Letters and Sounds.
+In Key Stage One, we continue to teach reading through a systematic synthetic phonics approach, using Little Wandle Letters and Sounds Revised.

 Key Stage Two